 Lots of fun stuff, so please – enjoy!

 Prager Federal Presentation Folios & Panes

-Richard Prager has been specializing in collecting federal "duck" Stamps for decades.
-He has one of the most comprehensive collections of these stamps ever formed.
-Like all collectors, he enjoys some areas of his collection more than others.
+Richard Prager specialized in collecting federal "duck" Stamps for decades.
+He had one of the most comprehensive collections of these stamps ever formed.
+Like all collectors, he enjoyed some areas of his collection more than others.

 This practice off allowing the artist to obtain stamps from the first pane – often before the general public – extends all the way back to 1934, when Jay N. "Ding" Darling was allowed to purchase stamps from a pane two days before they went on sale.